Ask a Lawyer: Can Bankruptcy Stop Wage Garnishment?

 When Does the Automatic Stay Begin?

-The automatic stay is triggered the moment you file bankruptcy, no matter which type of bankruptcy you file for, and it applies to both businesses and individuals.
+The automatic stay triggers the moment you file bankruptcy, no matter which type of bankruptcy you file for, and it applies to both businesses and individuals.

-Creditors have to stop garnishing your wages and other collection activity as soon as they are made aware of the bankruptcy, either by notification from the bankruptcy court or by notification from your lawyer.
-If they do not stop collection actions, they can be charged with contempt of federal bankruptcy court.
+Creditors must stop garnishing your wages and other collection activities as soon as they receive notification from the bankruptcy court or your lawyer.
+The federal bankruptcy court can charge creditors with contempt if they do not stop collection actions.

-Certain kinds of debt can still be garnished during the automatic stay because they are high priority and non-dischargeable such as child support and alimony.
+Certain kinds of debt can still undergo garnishment during the automatic stay.
+This typically happens because they are high-priority and non-dischargeable.
+Some examples include child support and alimony/spousal support.

-In Chapter 13 bankruptcy, there is a special automatic stay provision that also protects co-debtors, such as co-signers on loans, from collection efforts.
+In Chapter 13 bankruptcy, a special automatic stay provision protects co-debtors from collection efforts, such as co-signers on loans.

-Creditors have the option to ask the court to allow wage garnishment to continue if they can show that there is good cause (a good reason) to continue garnishing.
-Most of the time, creditors with unsecured debt are not able to prove this.
+Creditors can ask the court to allow wage garnishment to continue if they can show that there is good cause or good reason to continue garnishing.
+Most of the time, creditors with unsecured debt cannot prove this.

 How Long Does the Automatic Stay Last?

-The automatic stay is in effect until you get a bankruptcy discharge or your case is dismissed from bankruptcy because you do not qualify.
+The automatic stay is in effect until the court grants you a bankruptcy discharge or dismisses your case because you do not qualify.
 If the debt was part of the Chapter 7 discharge, the creditor cannot continue garnishing your wages.
 If you did not get a discharge of the debt, wage garnishment can continue.

-If you filed for Chapter 13 bankruptcy, the debt should be included in your repayment plan (unless it's a student loan or debt), so wage garnishment should not continue.
+If you filed for Chapter 13 bankruptcy, your repayment plan should include the debt so wage garnishment should not continue, unless it's a student loan or debt.
 Garnishment may continue for student loan debt unless you reach a settlement.

 Bankruptcy isn't the only way to stop wage garnishment.
-There are many different steps you can take to eliminate or reduce wage garnishment.
+You can take many steps to eliminate or reduce wage garnishment.

 Economic Hardship